Atma Jaya Catholic University of Indonesia

 According to a survey by GlobeAsia Magazine in 2008 Atma Jaya was ranked third among all private universities in Indonesia.
 The survey of Tempo magazine from 2005 to 2007 put Atma Jaya in the top ten best universities in Indonesia.
 The General Directorate of Higher Education categorizes Atma Jaya in 50 Promising Indonesian Universities out of 2864 higher education institutions in Indonesia.

-Since 2008 Atma Jaya has been increasing the number of undergraduate and graduate programs, and is constructing a new campus in Bumi Serpong Damai, Tangerang.
+Since 2008, Atma Jaya has been increasing the number of undergraduate and graduate programs, and is constructing a new campus in Bumi Serpong Damai, Tangerang.

 The university has been visited once by a reigning pope.
 Pope John Paul II visited on 12 October 1989.
-One of its main buildings was named after Pope John Paul II's original name: Karol Wojtyła.
+One of its main buildings was named after Pope John Paul II's original name, Karol Wojtyła.

 History

 In June 1952, the bishops at an all-Java Bishops Meeting first dreamed of founding a Catholic institution of higher learning.
 The inspiration took form on 1 June 1960 with the establishment of the Atma Jaya Foundation.
 This institution later founded Atma Jaya Catholic University.
 Among the first founders were Ir.
 J.P.
 Cho, Ir.
 Lo Siang Hien-Ginting, Drs.
 Goei Tjong Tik, I.J.
 Kasimo, J.B.
 Legiman S.H, Drs.
 F.X.
 Frans Seda, Pang Lay Kim, Tan Bian Seng, Anton M. Moeliono, St. Munadjat Danusaputro, J.E.
-Tan, Ben Mang Reng Say, Dr. Tjiook Tiauw Hie.
+Tan, Ben Mang Reng Say, and Dr. Tjiook Tiauw Hie.

 During its early years, the Ursuline Sisters helped Atma Jaya by providing classrooms at their school complexes in Lapangan Banteng Utara and at Santa Theresia, Menteng.
 Since 1967, Atma Jaya gradually moved to the campus at Jalan Jendral Sudirman, now known as the Semanggi Campus, and then to the Pluit Campus in North Jakarta which houses the Faculty of Medicine, Atma Jaya Hospital and the Atma Jaya Mortuary.

-The faculties of Economics and Business Administration were founded in 1960, the faculties of Education and Engineering in 1961, the Faculty of Law in 1965, the Faculty of Medicine in 1967, the Faculty of Psychology in 1992, Master’s degree program for Professional Psychologists in 2005, and the Faculty of Biotechnology in 2002.
+The faculties of Economics and Business Administration were founded in 1960, the faculties of Education and Engineering in 1961, the Faculty of Law in 1965, the Faculty of Medicine in 1967, the Faculty of Psychology in 1992, the master's degree program for professional psychologists in 2005, and the Faculty of Biotechnology in 2002.

 Today, Atma Jaya Catholic University has eight faculties with 17 programs for the undergraduate/bachelor's degree.
-The postgraduate programs consist of three programs for master's degrees: Master of Management, Master of Applied English Linguistics in 1992, Master's degree Program for Professional Psychologists in 2005.
-There is one program for a Doctoral degree in Applied English Linguistics that started in 2002.
+The postgraduate programs consist of three programs for master's degrees: a Master of Management, Master of Applied English Linguistics in 1992, and a master's degree program for professional psychologists in 2005.
+There is one program for a doctoral degree in applied English linguistics that started in 2002.